VibeCoder01/ConsentFormFetcher/README.md

 ## User Guide

-This guide explains how to use the application to prepare a consent form.
+This guide explains how to use the application to prepare and submit a consent form.

 ### 1. The Main Screen